divinity-m/Anti-Gravity/dev_logs.md

 Then I decided that I needed to completely revamp it. \
 <br>

-I chose to look at one of my CS-20 level projects for help, as I had a really good method for finding angles for WASD/Arrow keys type of movement.
-Then I used that code as a template to tamper with for Anti-Gravity.
+I chose to look at one of my CS-20 level projects for help because I remembered finding a really good method for finding angles for WASD/Arrow-keys type of movement.
+I then used it's code as a template to tamper with for Anti-Gravity's movement.
 Thankfully, this solution worked incredibly well.
 ```javascript
 // TEMPLATE CODE
 let [dxKB, dyKB] = [0, 0];